Burton Abbey: Dissolution and beyond

 The abbey was dissolved in 1539, to be refounded in 1541 as a college for a dean (who had been the last abbot) and four prebendaries.
 It was again dissolved in 1545 and granted to Sir William Paget.

-Parts of the abbey church were retained for parish use, however these were demolished and replaced by a new church, St Modwen's in 1719-28.
-Some fragments remain of the chapter house nearby but little of the rest remains either.
+Parts of the abbey church were retained for parish use.
+However, these were demolished and replaced by a new church, St Modwen's in 1719–28.
+Some fragments of the chapter house remain nearby, but little of the rest survives.

-Two buildings were converted to residential use - a part known as the Manor House, and the former infirmary.
+Two buildings were converted to residential use – a part known as the Manor House, and the former infirmary.
 The infirmary became known as The Abbey, and is now an Inn.

 In around 1712 George Hayne opened the River Trent Navigation and leased the grounds of Burton Abbey to construct a wharf and other buildings in the precinct.
 This led to the development of Burton as the major town for brewing and exporting beer.